Jesca Hoop: 2008–present

 As a result of meeting Tom Piper, the touring manager of the band Elbow, Hoop moved to Manchester, England in 2008.
 Initially she found it difficult to adjust "as a California girl, I find it hard to stay under that canopy of cloud".
 After settling in the Chorlton area of the city, Hoop spent 18 months recording new material for the album Hunting My Dress which was released in 2010.
 She had parked "a lorry trailer in my back garden that we use as an extension (...) where I go to write".
 In the same year she signed with the US-based label Vanguard Records.
 It was followed by the Snowglobe EP in 2011, which consisted of a handful of tracks recorded prior to her move to the UK.
 Hoop described them as "folk songs" and the EP received a degree of critical acclaim.
-She worked as a backing singer on Peter Gabriel's New Blood Tour in 2011.
+She worked as a backing singer on Peter Gabriel's New Blood Tour in 2011, including some TV performances.
 The following year she released The House That Jack Built.
-In 2013 and 2014 she released Complete Kismet Acoustic and Undress, re-interpretations of songs from "Kismet" and "Hunting My Dress" respectively.
+In 2013 and 2014 she released Complete Kismet Acoustic and Undress, re-interpretations of songs from her albums Kismet and Hunting My Dress respectively.
 In 2016, Hoop released Love Letter for Fire, an album of duets with American singer-songwriter Sam Beam (Iron & Wine).
 Jesca Hoop signed with the label Sub Pop and announced that she would release the album Memories Are Now on February 10, 2017.
+In 2019, Hoop released her fifth studio album Stonechild, which reached #1 in the UK Official Independent Album Breakers Chart.
+Order of Romance was release in 2022, and in 2026, Hoop launched Long Wave Home, followed by an international tour.